RF-HiT: Rectified Flow Hierarchical Transformer for General Medical Image Segmentation: Experimental Analysis

 \subsubsection{Effect of Feature Fusion Mechanism}

-To evaluate the impact of how features from HFE are injected into HFM, we compare the learnable linear interpolation (lerp) mechanism against a simple feature addition baseline.
-In the addition variant, multi-scale conditioning features are directly added to the corresponding HFM representations.
+To evaluate the impact of how HFE's features are injected into HFN, we compare the learnable linear interpolation (lerp) mechanism against a simple feature addition.
+In the addition variant, multi-scale conditioning features are directly added to the corresponding HFN representations.
 As shown in Table~\ref{tab:ablation_fusion}, simple addition yields a mean DSC of 91.09\% on the ACDC dataset.
-Learnable linear interpolation improves this to 91.27\% by adaptively weighting HFE conditioning features against HFM's internal representations at each hierarchical level.
-This demonstrates that parameterized fusion outperforms naive addition in balancing anatomical guidance with the generative trajectory.
+Learnable interpolation improves this to 91.27\% by adaptively weighting HFE conditioning features against HFN's internal representations at each hierarchical level.
+This demonstrates that parameterized fusion better balances anatomical conditioning against the model's internal generative representations than naive addition.